Diamondkneeplate/custom-app-icons/README.md

 //for public use
-//diamondkneeplate on youtube must be credited
-//unless stated by me otherwise
+//diamondkneeplate on youtube must be credited unless stated by me otherwise